 Reality: Privacy is always a concern.
-But all telemedicine companies have to comply with the same rules hospitals and the doctor down the street do -- all relevant state, national, and international regulations, including the U.S. Health Insurance Portability and Accountability Act (HIPAA).
+But all telemedicine companies have to comply with the same rules that hospitals and doctors do, including all relevant state, national, and international regulations, including the U.S. Health Insurance Portability and Accountability Act (HIPAA).
 And all telemedicine technology, including video chat systems used to conduct patient appointments, must pass HIPAA compliance.

 In other words: Your medical information is protected, and it won't be shared without your consent.
 Strict laws and regulations keep your medical files safe and away from parties that have no legal right to view this personal information.